-Every once in a while I'll notice someone looking at me and Bob when we're out in public and I usually assume it's because we're a tall white man and a short brown woman, but it might not be.
+Every once in a while I'll notice someone looking at me and Bob when we're out in public and I usually assume it's because we're a tall, white man and a short, brown woman, but it might not be.
 I'm aware of the prejudices against dating someone of a different color and specifically those against a woman of color marrying a white man, but I haven't felt this bigotry touch me.

-I don't think of you as an interracial couple.
-Maybe the person wants to make clear that she isn't racist and doesn't think that way or that she's okay with me being a Mexican who's married to a white man.
+Does the phrase "interracial couple" sound as negative as the word "short?"
+Shortness isn't so bad, and neither is interraciality.
+"I don't think of you as an interracial couple."
+Maybe the whitel person wants to make clear that she isn't racist and doesn't think that way or maybe she's saying she's okay with me being a Mexican who's married to a white man.
 Or it could simply be that she doesn't think of me as Mexican, just as she doesn't think of me as short.
-But there's nothing wrong with being short or Mexican or in an interracial couple.
-Doesn't everyone know that?
+You'd think this would be fine, but it doesn't quite feel right.
+Why deny that Bob and I have an interracial marriage?
+Does it seem like a bad thing?
+On the contrary, I'm pretty sure there's nothing wrong with being short or Mexican or in an interracial marriage.

-I don't think of you as an interracial couple sounds like you're okay with me, Regina, no matter what names you want to call yourself.
-Anyone else have any ideas?
-Please weigh in if you do.
+"I don't think of you as an interracial couple," sounds like, "You're okay with me, Regina, no matter what names you want to call yourself."

 Being in an interracial marriage works very well for me.
 For most of my life I've uncomfortably straddled the cultures of the whites and the Latinos.
 But with Bob my life finally feels unquestionable: he's the white one and I'm the brown one.
 There's no doubting that and it feels good.